hirosystems/stacks-devnet-api/README.md

 to start the server.
 Currently, the server is hosted on `localhost:8477` and exposes two routes:
  - `POST localhost:8477/api/v1/networks` - Creates a new devnet with configuration provided in request body.
 See [this example](./examples/new-network.example.json) object for the required parameters.
  - `DELETE localhost:8477/api/v1/network?network={namespace}` - Deletes all k8s assets deployed under the given namespace.

-### Notes
-This project is still very eary in development and the code is fragile and will change a lot.
-Some known issues:
- - if a k8s deployment fails, the app crashes.
-K8s deployments fail for a lot of reasons, so you'll need to restart the service a lot.
- - the project relies on a docker image called `stacks-network`, which is not yet deployed to docker hub.
-This is in progress.